chef-boneyard/chef-rfc/new/resources-anywhere.md

 ### Single File LWRPs

 Since HWRPs are now easily declared in a single file, it would be macabre of us not to allow single file LWRPs as well.
-We propose two new syntaxes in LWRP resources to enable this:
+We propose a new method in LWRP resources to enable this:

-1. `action :create do ... end` (in the resource)
+`action :create do ... end` (in the resource)
 - Creates a Provider class extending LWRPBase if it does not already exist.
 - Sets `use_inline_resources` to true if not explicitly set.
 - Adds `:create` to `allowed_actions` on the resource.
 - Calls `action :create do ... end` on the Provider class.

 NOTE: this does not address `load_current_resource`, as there are other proposals brewing that may address that in other ways.
 Users can open up the provider class with `class Provider < Chef::Provider::LWRPBase` if they need to implement this.